baoqger/chrisbao/source/_posts/golang-sync-cond.md

 - Fast path is a term used in computer science to describe a path with shorter instruction path length through a program compared to the 'normal' path.
 For a fast path to be effective it must handle the most commonly occurring tasks more efficiently than the 'normal' path, leaving the latter to handle uncommon cases, corner cases, error handling, and other anomalies. **Fast paths are a form of optimization**.

 In the `Once` case, since the first call to `Do` function will set `done` to 1, so the most common case or status for `Once` is the `done` flag equals to 1.
-The `fast path` in `Do` method is just for this common case.
+The `fast path` in `Do` function is just for this common case.
 While the `done` flag equals to initial status 0 can be regarded as uncommon case, which is specially handled in the `doSlow` function.
 The performance can be optimized in this way.

 ### hot path